Rod Blagojevich: 2006 reelection

-Gubernatorial administration
+Governor of Illinois (2003–2009)

 After the 2002 elections, Democrats had control of the Illinois House, Senate, and all but one statewide office.
 While in office, Blagojevich signed progressive legislation such as ethics reform, death penalty reform, a state Earned Income Tax Credit, a statewide comprehensive smoking ban and expansions of health programs like KidCare and FamilyCare (FamilyCare was ruled unconstitutional).
 Blagojevich signed a bill in 2005 that prohibited discrimination based on sexual orientation in employment, housing, public accommodations, and credit.
 Blagojevich originally campaigned against pork barrel spending, but eventually used it himself to gain more votes for bills.

 Soon after taking office in 2003, Blagojevich continued support of a moratorium on executions of death row inmates, even though no such executions are likely to occur for years (his predecessor, George Ryan, commuted all of the death sentences in the state shortly before leaving office in 2003).
 This support continued through his administration.

 Another notable action of his term was a strict new ethics law.
 When campaigning for re-election in 2006, Blagojevich said that if his ethics law had existed when former governor George Ryan had been in office, Ryan's corruption might not have occurred.
-Blagojevich also signed a comprehensive death penalty reform bill that was written by then-Senator Barack Obama and the late U.S. Senator Paul M. Simon.
-Organized labor and African Americans were Blagojevich's staunchest political supporters.
+Blagojevich also signed a comprehensive death penalty reform bill that was written by then-Senator Barack Obama and the late U.S. Senator Paul Simon.
+Labor unions and African Americans were Blagojevich's staunchest political supporters.
 In 2008, he told a group of African-Americans that he sometimes considered himself the first African American governor of Illinois.